Create, Edit, and Display Free Body Section Plot

 Analysis System

-If a plot is done with Resolve-in set to Free Body System and the free body section is a Mesh based section where user set system to Analysis system, then:
+If a plot is done with Resolve-in set to Free Body System and the free body section is a Mesh based section where the system is set to Analysis system, then:

 • Node output system is extracted from current session.